-A wide range of drugs, chemicals, and medications are controlled and regulated by both state and federal laws.
-Anyone who owns or possesses any of these controlled substances without a legally recognized reason can be charged with drug possession.
 Juvenile drug possession occurs whenever a person under the age of 18 knowingly controls a regulated drug or substance without a legal reason.
-Possessing illegal substances in this manner is a crime in all states, and one that can lead to harsh penalties for juveniles.
+Possessing illegal substances in this manner is a crime in all states and one that can lead to harsh penalties for juveniles.

-To be convicted of drug possession, a juvenile must knowingly possess or control the prohibited substance.
-However, that doesn't mean that simply saying "I didn't know it was there,” will be enough to avoid a conviction.
-A prosecutor can prove that you knew the drugs were in your possession or control from the circumstances of the case.
-For example, if you are pulled over and the police find marijuana in your backpack, the circumstances of the situation would likely be enough for court to conclude that you knew the drugs were there.
+To be convicted of drug possession, a juvenile must have knowingly possessed or controlled the prohibited substance.
+Simply saying "I didn't know it was there," however, won't be enough to avoid a conviction.
+A prosecutor can prove that you knew the drugs were in your possession or control based on the circumstances of the case.
+For example, if you're pulled over and the police find marijuana in your backpack, these circumstances highly suggest that you knew the drugs were there.

-To be convicted of possessing drugs, a prosecutor does not have to show that the juvenile was actually holding the drugs, or had them in a pocket or somewhere else on his or her body.
-It's enough for prosecutor to show that the juvenile had control over the area where the drugs were discovered.
-For example, a drug possession charge can arise after a police officer pulls over a juvenile in his or her car and discovers drugs in the glove compartment or trunk.
-Juveniles who have drugs located in their rooms, school lockers, or other areas over which they have control can also be charged with this crime.
+To be convicted of possessing drugs, you don't need to be caught red handed.
+A prosecutor can prove possession by showing that the juvenile was actually holding the drugs, had them in a pocket or somewhere else on his or her body, or had "constructive possession" of the drugs.
+Constructive possession means the juvenile had control over the area where the drugs were discovered.
+For example, a drug possession charge can arise after a police officer pulls over a juvenile's car and discovers drugs in the glove compartment or trunk.
+Juveniles who have drugs located in their rooms, school lockers, or other areas over which they have control can also be charged with this offense.

-Anytime a juvenile is charged with a drug possession violation, that juvenile faces some potentially serious consequences.
-However, the juvenile justice process is very different than the criminal justice process.
-Even though the crime of drug possession is the same for juveniles and adults, the way the courts handle a juvenile case is very different.
+All that said, the juvenile justice process is still very different than the criminal justice process.
 Juvenile courts have a much wider range of options when dealing with a juvenile offender than they would if the offender had been an adult.
+Juvenile courts focus more on rehabilitating young people than punishing them.
+Because of this, a judge can order a wider range of options in its disposition (sentencing) order.
+Below are examples.

-- Detention.
-In rare cases a court can order a juvenile into detention for drug possession.
-Detention can involve home confinement, placement with a foster family or guardian, placement with a juvenile home, or placement in a juvenile detention center.
-Drug possession cases do not typically result in detention unless the juvenile is a repeat offender or other factors are present, such as if the drug possession occurred as the result of robbery or violent crime.
+In rare cases, a court will order a juvenile into detention for drug possession.
+Detention can involve home confinement, placement with a foster family or guardian, placement in a juvenile or group home, or placement in a secure juvenile detention center.
+Drug possession cases do not typically result in detention unless the offense qualifies as a felony-level offense, the juvenile is a repeat offender, or other factors are present, such as the juvenile committed a violent crime related to the drug offense.